SF Bay Area, CA

 March 2026

-[Paper] Two papers I worked on in collaboration at the University of Washington—one on AI companions and the other on children's reasoning of AI environmental costs—have been accepted to ACM IDC 2026! 🎉
+[Paper] Two papers I worked on in collaboration at the University of Washington—one on family co-investigation of AI companions and the other on children's reasoning about AI environmental costs—have been accepted to ACM IDC 2026! 🎉

-Sincerest gratitude to Julie, Meghna Gupta, Aayushi Dangol, and the DUB REU program for this incredible, formative experience.
-Hope to see you at Brighton, UK!
+Sincerest gratitude to Julie, Meghna Gupta, Aayushi Dangol, and the DUB REU program for this invaluable formative experience.

 February 2026